andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_Statistics/AFNI_05_Creating_Timing_Files.rst

   The Run-1_events.tsv file on OpenNeuro.org (A).
 When we download it and look at it in the Terminal, it looks like the text in window (B).
 We then re-format the events file to create a timing file for each run with three columns: Onset time, duration, and parametric modulation (C), and use AFNI's timing_tool.py to convert this to a timing format that AFNI understands (D).

 To format the timing files, download `this script <https://github.com/andrewjahn/AFNI_Scripts/blob/master/make_Timings.sh>`__.
 (You can download it by clicking on the ``Raw`` button, then right-clicking in the newly-opened window and selecting "Save As".)
 We won't go into detail about how it works, but all you need to do is place it in the experimental folder containing the subjects, and type ``bash make_FSL_Timings.sh``.
-This will creating timing files for each run for each subject and store them in each subject's corresponding ``func`` directory.
+This will create timing files for each run for each subject and store them in each subject's corresponding ``func`` directory.
 To check the output, type ``cat sub-08/func/incongruent.1D``.
 You should see numbers similar to the ones in the figure above.

 Once you have created the timing files, you are now ready to use them to fit a model to the fMRI data.
 To see how to do that, click the Next button.